-Own a goods or service lift?
+Own a lift?
 3 key lift regulations you need to know

-The legal requirements surrounding the provision and use of goods lifts and service lifts provide a framework to ensure best practice.
+The legal requirements surrounding the provision and use of passenger lifts and goods lifts provide a framework to ensure best practice.
 This blog gives an overview on the regulations you need to adhere to in a commercial property.

 Do the regulations apply to you?

-If you are an employer or self-employed person providing lift equipment for use at work, or you have control of the use of lifting equipment, in a commercial business then these regulations apply.
+If you are an employer or self-employed person providing lift equipment, for use at work or in a public setting, then the regulations apply to you.

 What are these regulations?

-As an owner there are three main lift regulations to consider; the first is manual handling, which helps protect your staff; the other two regulations go hand in hand and govern the use of lifting equipment, they are PUWER and LOLER.
-A little more about each is explained below:
+As an owner, there are three regulations to consider; the first is the risk of manual handling; the others go hand in hand and govern the use of lifting equipment - PUWER and LOLER.
+A little more about each is below:

 1. Manual Handling Regulations